getpawprint/slate/source/includes/_payments_v2.md

 vet_user_id | int? | Creates (or reuses) a user account from this PMS account; ignored if user_id or intake_ids were passed email | string? | Specifying this will cause a remote payment link, receipt and any reminders to be emailed to this address phone | string? | Specifying this will cause a remote payment link, receipt and any reminders to be SMSed to this phone number.
-It should be in E.164 format (e.g. +14155552671).
+It should be in E.164 format (e.g. +14155552671). files | object[]? | List of invoice files to upload with this charge files.description | string? | Description of the file; defaults to "Invoice file uploaded on _date_" files.data | string | base64 string of the data.
+JPG, PNG or PDF only.

 ## Remove payment instrument by bundle ID